HenrikBengtsson/matrixStats/revdep/problems.md

     The \usage entries must correspond to syntactically valid R code.
     See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  5.5Mb
-      sub-directories of 1Mb or more:
-        data   3.6Mb
-        doc    1.3Mb
-    ```

 *   checking dependencies in R code ...
 NOTE